CodeYourFuture/fundamentals-course/about-this-course.md

 We'll also look at what you can make with programming and what kind of jobs are available to programmers.

-### About further study on CYF's web-development course:
+#### About further study on CYF's web-development course:

 At the end of this short course,

-* if you decide programming's definitely for you
+* if you decide programming is definitely for you

 * and if we think you're ready